 As you probably know, there are many different ways to quit smoking.
 Some work better than others.
 The best plan is the one you can stick with.
 Consider which of these might work for you:

-- Cold turkey (no outside help).
+1. Cold turkey (no outside help).
 About 90% of people who try to quit smoking do it without outside support -- no aids, therapy, or medicine.
-Although most people try to quit this way, it's not the most effective or successful method.
-Only between 4% and 7% are able to quit by doing it alone.
+Although most people try to quit this way, it's not the most successful method.
+Only about 5% to 7% are able to quit on their own.

-- Nicotine replacement therapy.
-Nicotine gum, patches, inhalers, sprays, and lozenges are nicotine replacement therapies.
+3. Nicotine replacement therapy.
+There are several types, including nicotine gum, patches, inhalers, sprays, and lozenges.
 They work by giving you nicotine without the use of tobacco.
-You may be more likely to quit with nicotine replacement therapy, but it works best when combined with behavioral therapy and lots of support from friends and family.
+You may be more likely to quit with nicotine replacement therapy, but it works best when you use it with behavioral therapy and lots of support from friends and family.
 And remember that the goal is to end your addiction to nicotine, not simply to quit using tobacco.

-- Medication.Bupropion (Zyban) and varenicline (Chantix) are prescription medications that can help with your cravings and symptoms from withdrawals.
+4. Medication.Bupropion and varenicline (Chantix) are prescription medicines that can help with your cravings and withdrawal symptoms.

 How to Stay on Track